Distortion-Aware Brushing for Reliable Cluster Analysis in Multidimensional Projections: Introduction

-\IEEEPARstart{S}ince a concept of \textit{brushing} was first introduced by Fisherkeller et al. \cite{fisherkeller75pacific}, it has become a typical interaction in visual analytics.
-Through brushing, users can select data points within a continuous region in the 2D space via direct manipulation, such as dragging, clicking, or lassoing \cite{heer08chi}, and focus on the points by labeling or highlighting them \cite{becker87technometrics, becker87statistical}.
-The importance of brushing in visual analytics is also confirmed by popular visualization frameworks and libraries, such as D3.js \cite{bostock11tvcg} and Vega \cite{satyanarayan17tvcg}, which support users in easily implementing and utilizing brushing and linking.
+\IEEEPARstart{B}{rushing} is a process of selecting data points within a continuous region in the 2D space via direct manipulation such as dragging, clicking, or lassoing \cite{heer08chi}.
+This interaction technique allows users to focus on the selected points by labeling or highlighting them \cite{becker87technometrics, becker87statistical}.
+Since its initial introduction~\cite{fisherkeller75pacific}, brushing has become a common interaction method in visual analytics.
+One important use of brushing is the identification and analysis of \textit{clusters} within multidimensional (MD) data through multidimensional 2D projections (MDPs) ~\cite{xia22tvcg, aupetit14vast, cavallo19tvcg, wenskovitch18tvcg, quadri21tvcg, jeon24tvcg, nonato19tvcg}.
+MDPs are often created through dimensionality reduction algorithms, e.g., $t$-SNE~\cite{maaten08jmlr}, or by mapping two attributes onto the $x$ and $y$ axes (i.e., orthogonal projections).

-However, conventional 2D brushing can be hardly applied to Multidimensional Projections (MDP) \cite{tejeda03infovis, nonato19tvcg} to brush the original multidimensional (MD) data, as 2D patterns and structures represented by MDP cannot precisely reflect these MD data due to distortions \cite{aupetit07neurocomputing, lespinats11cgf, lespinats07tnn, nonato19tvcg}.
-For example, neighboring data in the original MD space may no longer be depicted as neighboring points in the 2D space (i.e., Missing Neighbors or MN); while non-neighboring data in the MD space might become neighboring points in the 2D space (i.e., False Neighbors or FN).
-MN distortions can make clusters in the MD space dispersed or split in the projection, while FN distortions may collapse or merge distinct MD clusters into a single 2D cluster.
-Although revealing MD cluster patterns is an important task in exploratory data analysis and visual analytics using MDP \cite{aupetit14vast, jiazhi21tvcg, bruneau15neurocomputing, cavallo19tvcg, wenskovitch18tvcg}, such distortions make it inaccurate to brush MD clusters from their 2D projection.